tmtsoftware/esw-vbds/README.md

 Usage: vbds-client [options]

-  -n, --name <name>        The name of the vbds-server server(default: vbds) -h, --host <host name>   The VBDS HTTP server host name (default: 127.0.0.1) -p, --port <number>      The VBDS HTTP server port number (default: 80) --create <stream name>   Creates a new VBDS stream with the given name --delete <stream name>   Deletes the VBDS stream with the given name
+  -n, --name <name>        The name of the vbds-server server(default: vbds) --host <host name>       The VBDS HTTP server host name (default: 127.0.0.1) -p, --port <number>      The VBDS HTTP server port number (default: 80) --create <stream name>   Creates a new VBDS stream with the given name --delete <stream name>   Deletes the VBDS stream with the given name